juarez-gonza/dotconfig/wal/README.txt

 theme_loop.sh: a loop that can be run from .xinitrc appending & to daemonize it.
 	It expects change_theme as a binary
 	so it requires you to place a soft link somewhere in the bin/

+~/Wallpapers: this is where the script expects to find wallpapers to choose from.
+	It can be changed by passing another folder to change_theme.sh